 What is a “Generic Trademark”

-Definition: The term “generic trademark” is an oxymoron, since a word that is generic, is by definition not a trademark.
+The term “generic trademark” is an oxymoron, since a word that is generic, is by definition not a trademark.
 In turn, a word that is “generic” is the common name for a product or service.
-APPLE is a trademark for computers.
+APPLE is a trademark of computers.
 “Computer” is the generic term for a product sold under the APPLE trademark.
 The process by which an otherwise valid trademark becomes a generic trademark is also called genericide.
 Once held to be a generic trademark the term is no longer protected and is free for all to use.
 The process whereby a brand name or trademark is transformed through popular usage into a common noun, i.e. into a generic trademark, it lands in the trademark graveyard, the victim of genericide.

 Generic Trademarks in the trademark graveyard